Z-Score Pairs Trading Fails on Every Exchange Tested: 7-Exchange Backtest

 • Krauss, C. (2017).
 "Statistical Arbitrage Pairs Trading Strategies: Review and Outlook."
 Journal of Economic Surveys, 31(2), 513-545.

 Data: Ceta Research (FMP data warehouse).
 7 exchanges, 2005-2024.
 All exchanges: large caps only, same formation and trading parameters.
-Note: Past performance doesn't guarantee future results.
+Note: Past performance does not guarantee future results.
 This is educational content, not investment advice.